codurance/site/_posts/2018-03-20-getters-and-setters-considered-harmful.md

 ## The Metaphor is Wrong

 The concept of “get” and “set” seems natural enough, but is it correct?
-The JavaBeans convention uses “get” to mean query, which is an operation without side effects.
-But in the real world, getting is an action that does alter state: if I get a book off the shelf, the book is no longer on the shelf.
+The JavaBeans convention uses “get” to mean query, which is an operation without side effects, but in the real world getting is an action that does alter state: if I get a book off the shelf, the book is no longer on the shelf.
 You may object that this is mere pedantry, but I think this misconception encourages us to think wrongly about the way we write our objects to interact with each other.
 For example, if we had a Thermometer class then most Java devs would write code to read the temperature like this:

 ```java
 Temperature t = thermometer.getTemperature();